Backstage

 Key Capabilities

-From a Backstage service page, developers can spin up new environments based on a selected Blueprint.
+From a Backstage service page, developers can spin up new collections based on a selected Blueprint.
 This allows:

-On-demand creation of dev, preview, or ephemeral environments
+On-demand creation of dev, preview, or ephemeral collections

 Automated orchestration handled entirely by Bluebricks

-This is ideal for self-service environment provisioning and sandbox workflows.
+This is ideal for self-service collection provisioning and sandbox workflows.

 2. View Available Blueprints

 Backstage displays the list of Bluebricks Blueprints that are available for use.
-Developers can browse these Blueprints directly from Backstage to understand what deployment templates exist in the organization.
+Developers can browse these Blueprints directly from Backstage to understand what environment templates exist in the organization.

 For each Blueprint, Backstage shows: